 The uploader comprises the input and the file list.
-It takes a list of files to display as input (
+It takes a list of files to display as children

-When the user selects files, the component checks whether they are valid then displays eventual errors and exposes the valid files to upload via the
+wm-file elements.
+When the user selects files, the component exposes the files to upload via the

-Once the files are uploaded, when the user clicks on an element's preview, delete, or download button, an event is emitted with the file id so that you can create a callback function to handle these cases (see Events tab).
+wmUploaderFilesSelected event.
+The files can then be validated, uploaded, and added as children.
+When the user clicks on a File's preview, delete, or download button, an event is emitted so that you can create a callback function to handle these cases (see API tab).

 wm-uploader and ensure proper screen reader accessibility,

-wmUploadProgress events must be dispatched from the component.
-See the Events and Notes tab for more information.
+progress must be kept up to date.
+See the Properties tab for more information.